 Sound

-The subsonic hum of processing cores beneath the floor — the same frequency as a human heartbeat at rest.
+The subsonic hum of processing cores beneath the floor — tuned to the frequency of a human heartbeat at rest.
 Nothing else.
 Designers communicate through neural interfaces.
 The only voice on the Matching Floor belongs to the data.

 Touch